linhpvt/augen-practical/README.md

   <dd>An API: /contact/search, search from CSV file  with given input from client.

-  One of First Name, Last Name, Email and Phone in csv file contains input string will be return clients.
+  One of First Name, Last Name, Email and Phone in csv file contains input string will be returned clients.

   APIs are structured in /server/routers/contact folder.
   </dd>